“The battle is long, and requires constant vigilance, but not to fight would be unpardonable.”

-Through our Legal Assistance Project (LAP), our attorneys and network of volunteer lawyers and paralegals assist clients on a broad range of civil legal issues.
-Volunteers see clients at our six community sites, located at day centers, dining programs, and a shelter-based medical clinic, providing the legal assistance necessary to help these clients address the issues that keep them mired in homelessness.
-LAP allows us to tap the generosity of the DC legal community and, each year, leverage millions of dollars in donated legal services.
+The Legal Clinic’s flagship project taps into the DC legal community’s pro bono culture to provide high quality legal services on a broad range of civil legal issues.
+Legal Assistance Project (LAP) volunteers see clients at six intake sites, located at day centers, dining programs, and medical clinics, providing the legal assistance necessary to help clients address the issues that keep them mired in homelessness.
+Throughout its 30 years, LAP, has been made possible by the generosity of the DC legal community and, each year, leverage millions of dollars in donated legal services.

-Qualifications: Ideal applicants are current law students who have a demonstrated interest in homelessness, affordable housing, social justice, legal services, public policy advocacy, and/or public interest law.
-We look for applicants who are committed to doing public interest law upon graduation and have completed at least one year of law school.
+Qualifications: Internships are open to current law students who have completed at least one year of law school, and are interested in doing pro bono or public interest law upon graduation.
 Applicants should have good oral and written communication skills.
-Prior experience and interest in direct services and/or working with homeless men and women is helpful, but not required.
+Prior experience and interest in direct services and/or working with people who are homeless is helpful, but not required.

 Becky O’Brien Washington Legal Clinic for the Homeless 1200 U Street, NW, Third Floor Washington, D.C.
 20009 email@example.com (E-mail submission is preferred)

-The Lane Evans Home Court Fellows Program was established in 2006 at the urging of Lindsay Amstutz, GULC Home Court Chair 2005, to strengthen the ties between the event, the students, and the work of the Legal Clinic.
-The fellowship is named in honor of now-retired Congressman Lane Evans, who long captained the Hill’s Angels.
-In this competitive fellowship program, students are selected to work on substantive projects that are an integral part of the organization’s ongoing advocacy agenda.
+The Lane Evans Home Court Fellows Program was established in 2006 at the urging of Lindsay Amstutz, Georgetown University Law Center (GULC) Home Court Chair 2005, to strengthen the ties between the Home Court event, Georgetown Law students, and the work of the Legal Clinic.
+The fellowship is named in honor of the late Congressman Lane Evans, who long captained the Hill’s Angels.
+In this competitive fellowship program, GULC students are selected to work on substantive projects that are an integral part of the organization’s ongoing advocacy agenda.
 The Legal Clinic is grateful for the talent and enthusiasm that the students always bring to the Fellowship.

 “The landlord refused to make repairs, but his tune quickly changed once we got a court order requiring him to do so.
 A little advocacy can go a long way!
 The eviction case is still ongoing, but the residents are already more empowered in seeing their landlord finally do some of what is required of him by law.” ~Robert Medine, Crowell & Moring Affordable Housing Fellow 2012